vijay-eis/rfcs/text/0000-localizing-api-messages.md

   and CC is a two-letter country code.
 - When accept-language header is missing or has an incorrect value, return the message in en_US (or the default locale configured)

-## Risks and Drawbacks

-Why should we not do this?

-A genuine and thoughtful consideration to risks and drawbacks is essential for a well-rounded proposal.

 ## Rationale and Alternatives
 <span style="color:green">**_Following 4 options were considered.
 All options except Option 4 involves stripes in some manner.